SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Sorting Internal Tables
+## Sorting Internal Tables

--   Sorted tables are stored in the memory in an automatically sorted order, hence, they cannot be sorted explicitly using [`SORT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapsort_itab.htm).
+-   Sorted tables are stored in the memory in an automatically sorted order, hence, they cannot be sorted explicitly with [`SORT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapsort_itab.htm).
--   In case of standard and hashed tables, the order can be changed.
+-   For standard and hashed tables, the order can be changed.
--   When using `SORT` statements, the sort order is either derived by the primary table key ([Note:] Secondary keys cannot be used for the sorting.) or by explicitly specifying the fields to be sorted by.
+-   When using `SORT` statements, the sort order is derived either by the primary table key (Note: Secondary keys cannot be used for the sorting.) or by explicitly specifying the fields to be sorted by.
--   An explicit specification is the recommended way because it is easier to understand and can prevent undesired sorting results especially with tables with standard key.
+-   Explicit specification is the recommended way because it is easier to understand and can prevent unwanted sorting results, especially with tables with standard key.

 *Sorting by primary key*